Computational Fluid Dynamics

 Water quality in Lake Mjosa, Norway, during a flood (280) 2 Dec.
 1998

 Circulation and algae modelling of Eglwys Nynydd water reservoir, Wales, UK, 21.
 Sept.
 1999

 Circulation and algae modelling of Estwaithe Water, UK, 21.
 Sept.
 1999

-Water currents in Lake Sperillen, Norway.
+Water currents and temperatures in Lake Sperillen, Norway.
 2000